odisfm/zcx-core/docs/content/reference/control-reference/track.md

 ___
 ### color
-`string, int, ZColor`
+`color definition`

 By default, the track control will attempt to create a palette of colors based on the color of the bound track.
 You may optionally pass a color option, and that color will be used as a base instead. **Note:** if an animated color is specified, only the 'a' color of the animation will be considered.
-See [[color reference]].
+See [color reference](/reference/color-reference).

 ## options